 It can be tempting to flash your cash, buying fancy cars & bottles at the club.
 But, if you’re serious about being in this for the long haul you need to consider your priorities.

 If you’re young, in your twenties like me, there is no reason to ramp up your lifestyle too much.
 You need to make sure that your expenses are covered and don’t spiral out of control.

 If you experience a deviation in business and your revenue dips, you must make sure that you are 100% committed and focused on regaining your revenue.
 Not stressing to pay the lease on the Lambo you bought impulsively.

 It can be hard to stay focused on business matters, especially if you are preoccupied with worry about not being able to pay your bills.

 Lay down a reasonable monthly expense limit for yourself, and make sure to stick to it.

 When your business is young, you need to be careful with how you go about hiring full-time salary employees.
 If at all possible, it’s best to keep them on as independent contractors.

 It can put you in a very tough position if you have agreed to pay someone $50k a year, and then have them sitting around if things go wrong.

-A great way to make sure you stay financially sound is to make investments outside of your business.
-Take 10% of your cash and invest in something you feel has potential for massive growth.
+A great way to make sure you stay afloat financially is to make investments outside of your business.
+Using 10% of your profit and investing it in something that you feel has the potential for massive growth.

-Of course you want to do plenty of due diligence before investing in anything.
+Of course, you want to do plenty of due diligence before investing in anything.